iterative/dvc.org/content/docs/start/experiments.md

 provides a mechanism for stages to depend on the variables of from such a file (YAML, JSON, TOML, and Python formats are supported).

-Recall that, when we initialize an experiment using `dvc exp init` DVC assumes there is a parameters file named `params.yaml` in your project.
+Recall that when we initialize an experiment using `dvc exp init` DVC assumes there is a parameters file named `params.yaml` in your project.
 DVC parses this file and creates dependencies to the variables (`model.conv_units` and `train.epochs`) found in the file.